Moving to Croatia

 - a Letter of Guarantee for private visits and business trips (though not for leisure tourism)

-If they are staying for longer than three months, EU nationals also have to get a residence permit from the local police.
+Still, no matter where you are from in the EU, you also have to get a residence permit from the local police.
+This has to be done in the matter of the first three months there, no later than 82 days into your stay.
 Detailed information on long-term stays in Croatia can be found on the Ministry of the Interior’s Aliens webpage.

 Applying for a Residence Permit

 If you are allowed to enter Croatia without a visa, but want to stay longer than 90 days, you can apply for your residence and work/business permits from within the country.
 These applications are handled via the local police station.
 However, there is no guarantee that you will be successful, and you might have to leave the country again, depending on your personal situation.

 However, no matter where you apply for a temporary residence permit, outside or within the country, you are generally asked to provide the following documents: